What to expect at an Oddfellows social event

 What types of events are on offer?

-There are many different types of social events on offer across the country, and they vary from branch to branch.
-We host both online and in-person events.
-Use our Events Finder to take a look at what's on offer, or get in touch and we can send you a copy of your local events diary.
+There are many different types of social events on offer across the country and online, and they vary from branch to branch.
+Use our Events Finder to take a look at what's on offer.

 Another popular branch social event is a ‘Dine Around’ or ‘Lunch with Friends’.
 This is where we book a big table in a nice restaurant or pub and enjoy lunch or dinner together.
 These events usually just cost what you eat or drink.
 For some branches, they’re tacked on to the end of a gentle walk or ramble.

-Games afternoons/evenings or guest talks are also staple branch social events.
-Opportunities to take part in a quiz or play bingo, Beetle Drive or Bridge with other members often feature on our branches' social calendars.
+Games afternoons/evenings or guest speakers are also staple branch social events.
+Opportunities to take part in a quiz or play bingo, a Beetle Drive or Bridge with other members often feature on our branches' social calendars.

-Guest talks cover a huge range of interesting topics, such as history, entertainment, health, or nature.
-These social events are often very affordable to attend, as they’re held at our own halls or meeting places, or online.
+Guest talks cover a huge range of interesting topics, such as history, entertainment, health or nature.
+These social events are often very affordable to attend, as they tend to be held at our own halls or meeting places or online.

 Other typical social events include craft sessions, walks or rambles, gentle exercise classes, trips to the theatre, outings to places of interest, afternoon teas, shopping trips and film nights.
 We try our best to have something for everyone.